IOS 12: App Switcher

 For devices with gesture navigation and no home button (iPhone X and later), users can now force quit applications by swiping up from the bottom of the screen (without having to press and hold on them when in the app switcher).

 Exposure Notification API

 On December 14, 2020, Apple released iOS 12.5, which includes the Exposure Notification API (backported from iOS 13) that provides access to the privacy-preserving contact tracing system that Apple have developed jointly with Google.
 This is provided to support digital contact tracing which came to light during the COVID-19 pandemic.

 Hardware components verification

 Since iPhone XS, iPhone XR and iOS 12, iPhone verifies hardware components on every boot time; if a non-Apple screen and/or non-Apple battery is found, iOS will display “non-genuine screen” and/or “non-genuine battery” prompt on iOS settings, and the battery health information is unavailable.
-Later, iOS 18.1 now allows display battery health information of a non-Apple battery.
+Later, iOS 18.1 enabled the display of the battery health information of a non-Apple battery.